 OFFSETS FOR DEBT REPAYMENT: To account for future revenue streams that will be used to pay principal and interest on outstanding debt associated with previous major arterial capacity expansions of the type included in the IIP (anywhere in the City), records of past projects and associated outstanding bonds were scrutinized to identify any ongoing debt service.
-Only a limited amount of relevant outstanding debt was found, and the per EDU amount was very small in comparison to the large obligations associated with the City's 'pass-through traffic' portion of costs that are removed from the gross impact fee calculation.

-OFFSETS FOR FUTURE EXPENDITURES ON GROWTH-RELATED MAJOR ARTERIALS: To account for future revenue streams like Arizona Highway Users Revenue (AHUR) that will fund potentially fund future facilities, the Capital Improvement Plan was examined to identify future major-arterial expansions of the type included in the IFP (anywhere in the City) that would be funded through a means other than impact fees.
-Staff could find no capacity-adding, growth-related projects in the City's five-year CIP, and AHUR-funding is now devoted entirely to street rehabilitation and repair (particularly repaving), improvements related to pedestrian access, bike lanes and ADA requirements, and signage and signals.
-While some capacity-adding, growth-related projects over the next twenty years are likely, the per EDU amount would be dwarfed by the large future obligations associated with the City's 'pass-through traffic' portion of costs that are removed from the gross impact fee calculation.
+OFFSETS FOR FUTURE EXPENDITURES ON GROWTH-RELATED MAJOR ARTERIALS: TO account for future revenue streams like Arizona Highway Users Revenue (AHUR) that will fund potentially fund future facilities, the Capital Improvement Plan was examined to identify future majorarterial expansions of the type included in the IFP (anywhere in the City) that would be funded through a means other than impact fees.